shansitads/shansitads.github.io/_news/announcement_20251128.md

 related_posts: false
 ---

-I will be at NeurIPS in San Diego this upcoming week! :sparkles:
+I will be at NeurIPS in San Diego this upcoming week :sparkles: